 Google’s detection algorithm will automatically remove reviews in those categories.
 But other fraudulent reviews are tougher for the search engine to identify.

 Google Reviews doesn’t allow businesses to delete a review – you must use its formal reviewal process.
-The company created review policies which help you in reporting fake reviews.
+The company created review policies which help you in flagging fake reviews.

 This process can take a little while, so it’s crucial to spot and flag Google Reviews quickly.
 With reputation monitoring solutions like Binary Fountain, you can receive alerts about new reviews and report them without visiting each site.